 - What “kind” of insurance can I qualify for?

 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’s dive right in!

 Can I qualify for life insurance if I have been diagnosed with Aplastic Anemia?

-Unfortunately, aplastic anemia is one of those “kinds” of pre-existing medical conditions which will trigger an “automatic” decline once a life insurance underwriter learns that you have been diagnosed with this condition.
-Which means that it really doesn’t matter whether you decide to apply for a traditional term life insurance policy or a Term Life Insurance Policy without a Medical Exam.
+Unfortunately, aplastic anemia is one of those “kinds” of pre-existing medical conditions, which will trigger an “automatic” decline once a life insurance underwriter learns that you have been diagnosed with this condition.
+This means that it doesn’t matter whether you decide to apply for a traditional term life insurance policy or a Term Life Insurance Policy without a Medical Exam.

 What you’re going to want to do is look for a life insurance policy that is not going to take one’s current health into consideration when determining who they will and won’t insure.

 Compare over 50 top life insurance companies instantly.Simply select two companies and click COMPARE.